Sunday, 28 July 2024

 Perrys Lookdown Road; freshly sealed

 Perrys Lookdown itself is definitely worth a visit for a fresh perspective of Mount Banks from the lookouts atop Docker Head.
-Additionally, the car park here serves as a starting point for longer, more challenging hikes into the Grose Valley, which lies 300 meters below.
+Additionally, the car park here serves as a starting point for longer, more challenging hikes into the Grose Valley, which lies 300 metres below.

 Perrys Lookdown parking area